Crypto Pump and Dumps: How To Spot & Avoid Them

 5. Coordinated buying patterns

 While some pumps and dumps are the work of a single fraudster, most major money-grabbing schemes require a large syndicate to manipulate the market.
-To make the most of their pump and dump scam, “project developers” typically need a large sum of the coin they’re advertising at specific price points.
+To make the most of their pump-and-dump scam, “project developers” typically need a large sum of the coin they’re advertising at specific price points.

 To do this, they will often buy and sell the coin at very specific times of the day/night when the lack of volume can lead to easy price manipulation.
 Be wary of low market cap coins that seem to only go up (or down) in value at very specific times, as they may be having their price pushed around by inside traders.